nickkrauts/plebWalletFinal/README.md

 # plebWalletFinal
-Create a lightning wallet using React
+This is the final project from the Udemy course from PlebLab teaching us how to create a lightning wallet using React.